 As a theatre director, producer, or actor, the infamous “what’s the budget?” is the question you’ll find yourself asking over and over again.
 But if you can be confident and creative with your choices, the amount of money you spend (or don’t spend) won’t be an issue.

-In this quick guide, we’re sharing with you insider tips from several successful directors, compiled into a three-step process that will help you figure out what you have, what you need, and how to create the show you envision.
+In this quick guide, we’re sharing with you insider tips from expert directors, compiled into a three-step process that will help you figure out what you have, what you need, and how to create the show you envision.

 The most logical place to start when planning your budget is what you already have to work with.
 This doesn’t just mean the readily available cash you have to spend, but also any projected income and existing tangible assets that can be put to use for your upcoming production.